11th Legislative District Democratic Organization

 Section 1: All 11th District Precinct Committee Officers (PCO’s), elected, appointed, and acting, who physically reside in the 11th Legislative District, are automatically members of this organization.

-Section 2: Any other Democrat who physically resides in the 11th District is eligible for membership and may become a voting member four weeks after payment of annual dues.
+Section 2: Any other Democrat who physically resides in the 11th District is eligible for membership and may become a voting member four weeks after requesting membership via our membership sign-up form.
 Proof of residency may be required.
-Any Democrat who does not reside in the District may become a non-voting affiliate after payment of annual dues.

 Article III: Meetings